covalenthq/goldrush-kit/README.md

 ## Build and customize with Storybook

-The components used above are built using Storybook, React, Tailwind, and TypeScript.
+The components used above are built React, Tailwind, and TypeScript.
+You can preview and customize the components using Storybook.

 Storybook provides developers with a way to quickly prototype and develop components in isolation, while React provides the tools to quickly build out a web application.
 Tailwind provides a library of pre-built UI components and utility classes, while TypeScript adds type safety and autocompletion to the development process.
 Together, these tools provide developers with the tools they need to quickly and easily build complex, modern web applications.

-### Environmental Variable
+### Storybook Environmental Variable

 Create and add a `.env` file to the root directory of your project and the following to the file.